hacketyhack/hacketyhack/lessons/beginner/programming.md

 Here's how I'd do it, by the way.
 This isn't the only right answer, it's just an
 example:

     1. Put your pen down on the paper.
     2. Draw right one inch.
     3. Draw down one inch.
     4. Draw left one inch.
     5. Draw up one inch.
     6. Take your pen off of the paper.

-7. You're done!
+    7. Finished!

 ## Turtles, all the way down.